11-year-old Boy Goes Blind Blind Due to Vitamin A Deficiency

 - other yellow or orange vegetables

 Not having enough niacin, B12, zinc, vitamin D, iron, vitamin C, and other nutrients can pave the way for serious health issues.
 To prevent any issues, it helps to eat a variety of foods and maintain a balanced diet.
 According to the Health Promotion Board, there are four food groups which provide the essential nutrients:

 Besides brown rice and wholemeal bread, other foods in this group include oats, wholegrain biscuits, and wholemeal chapatti.
 These foods are rich in carbohydrate and dietary fibre, and also supply vitamins and minerals.

 Fruit contains plenty of vitamins, minerals, and fibre.
 Get your child into a routine of eating fruits by offering him a variety of brightly coloured fruit every day.

-Eating vegetables plays an important role in one’s health.
+Eating vegetables play an important role in one’s health.
 They provide nutrients vital for health and maintenance of your body.

 This group includes foods like meat, chicken, seafood, eggs, nuts, beans, as well as dairy products.
 These foods are important sources of many nutrients, particularly protein, which is required for tissue building and growth.

 Each food group offers a wide range of choices, and the food found in each group contains a combination of nutrients and other beneficial substances.
 Do help your child maintain a balanced diet by offering up a selection of different food from each of the four groups

 Note: The featured and lead images are stock photos and for illustration purposes only.
 It does not depict the boy who contracted blindness in real life.